 - a.
 The developer and contractors shall maintain ongoing contact with administrator of Sepulveda Middle School.
 The administrative offices shall be contacted when demolition, grading and construction activity begin on the project site so that students and their parents will know when such activities are to occur.
 The developer shall obtain school walk and bus routes to the schools from either the administrators or from the LAUSD's Transportation Branch (323)342-1400 and guarantee that safe and convenient pedestrian and bus routes to the school be maintained. - b.
 The developer shall install appropriate traffic signs around the site to ensure pedestrian and vehicle safety. - c.
 There shall be no staging or parking of construction vehicles, including vehicles to transport workers on any of the streets adjacent to the school. - d.
 Due to noise impacts on the schools, no construction vehicles or haul trucks shall be staged or idled on these streets during school hours.

 29. Recreation

 That the Quimby fee be based on the RD1.5 Zone.
+That the project be subject to any recommendations from the Department of Recreation and Parks for the payment of any Quimby Fees.

 30. Transportation/Traffic